neotoma/personal-server/README.md

 - `grunt deploy`: Deploys environment and certificate file dependencies, deploys the app, runs `npm install` remotely to ensure any new dependencies are installed, and either starts or restarts the app remotely with [forever](https://github.com/foreverjs/forever).
 Ensure that Node with NPM and forever are installed remotely before running this script.
 - `grunt deploy-dependencies`: Deploys environment and certificate file dependencies
 - `grunt deploy-app`: Deploys the app, runs `npm install` remotely to ensure any new dependencies are installed, and either starts or restarts the app remotely with forever.

+If you add `forever` to any of the deployment scripts (e.g. `grunt deploy forever`), [forever](https://github.com/foreverjs/forever) will be used to start or restart the app remotely post-deployment.
+Ensure that Node with NPM and forever are installed remotely before appending this script.

+If you add `systemd` to any of the deployment scripts (e.g. `grunt deploy systemd`), [systemd](https://www.digitalocean.com/community/tutorials/systemd-essentials-working-with-services-units-and-the-journal) will be used to start or restart the app remotely post-deployment.
+Ensure that Node and systemd with a service for the app called `personalserver` are installed remotely before running this script.